SNAP: Semantic Stories for Next Activity Prediction: Experimental results

 \paragraph{Does semantic story structure matter?} Design of coherent and grammatically correct semantic stories from business process logs constitutes a key step in the SNAP algorithm.
 It is natural to ask if this step is necessary.
-One can simply concatenate feature values, including historical sequence of activities, into a text string and use it a ``basic story" input to the SNAP algorithm.
+One can simply concatenate feature values, including the historical sequence of activities, into a text string and use it a "basic story" input to the SNAP algorithm.

 Table \ref{table:features_comparison} compares the performance metrics for the two approaches using the same 5-fold fine-tuning setup.
-We observe that the semantic representation significantly improves accuracy and F1-score of our approach for all datasets except MIP, where they are comparable.

-\paragraph{Does semantic information in activity names matter?} In SNAP, we gave meaningful names to the activities and performed some preprocessing work to replace shortened or unclear activity names in the logs.
+We observe that the semantic representation significantly improves the accuracy and F1-score of our approach for all datasets except MIP, where they are comparable.
+I fact, the semantic information in MIP is contained mainly in activity names and text utterances; coherent story seems lees important for MIP. \paragraph{Does semantic information in activity names matter?} In SNAP, we gave meaningful names to the activities and performed some preprocessing work to replace shortened or unclear activity names in the logs.
 We tested the model's performance when the activity names were replaced with mere numbers in the stories.
 We mapped each activity name to an integer and replaced them, thus removing its semantic content.

 Table \ref{table:number_activities} compares SNAP-B for the two cases.
 We observe a significant performance decline for MIP, a moderate decline for BPI13cp and Env Permit and non-significant decline for other datasets.
-We conclude that the importance of meaningful activity names strongly depends on the dataset.
+We conclude that the importance of semantically meaningful activity names strongly depends on the dataset.